 It is worth reiterating that bachelor parties are thrown in honor of the groom, to celebrate with him before he enters a new chapter in his life.
 It follows that the activities in the itinerary of his bachelor party are tailored to fit his preferences and personality.

-If a groom does not drink alcoholic beverages, you may either replace the beer with a non-alcoholic alternative such as soda or do away with drinking games altogether.
+If a groom does not drink alcoholic beverages, you may either replace the beer with a non-alcoholic alternative such as soda or do away with bachelor party drinking games altogether.

 Some Games Work Better in Specific Group Sizes